aleclaure/VoterUnions/replit.md

   4. Removal plan if deprecated

 ## System Architecture
 The application is built using Expo SDK 52 with React Native and TypeScript in strict mode.
 Navigation is handled by React Navigation, utilizing both bottom tabs and a native stack navigator.
 State management combines React Query (TanStack) for server state and React Context API for authentication state.
 The backend leverages Supabase for authentication, PostgreSQL database, Realtime functionalities, and Storage.
-Security is a paramount concern, with `@react-native-async-storage/async-storage` used for token storage (migrated from expo-secure-store to avoid 2048-byte limit) and comprehensive Row-Level Security (RLS) policies implemented in Supabase.
+Security is a paramount concern, with `expo-secure-store` used for token storage and comprehensive Row-Level Security (RLS) policies implemented in Supabase.
 The system is designed with an offline-first approach using React Query's capabilities.

 **Key Features:**
-- **Authentication**: Email/Password signup and login with email verification, secure token storage with `@react-native-async-storage/async-storage` (migrated from expo-secure-store), auto token refresh, password reset functionality, session management via React Context API with memoized functions for stable references, and automatic username_normalized population on login.
+- **Authentication**: Email/Password signup and login with email verification, secure token storage with `expo-secure-store`, auto token refresh, password reset functionality, and session management via React Context API with memoized functions for stable references.
 - **User Profiles**: Unique usernames with display names, user bios, profile statistics (debates created, arguments posted, unions joined), profile editing, and password management.
 - **Union Management**: Users can browse public unions, view details, create new unions, join existing ones, and manage members with role-based access control (owner, admin, moderator, member, guest).
 All actions display user identities.
 - **Enhanced Debate System**: